q4quang/peerio-client-mobile/README.md

 git config core.ignorecase false

-# we use specifically node v4 (node v5 breaks the build)
+We use specifically node v4 (node v5 breaks the build)

 npm install cordova bower bower-installer gulp -g -d

 npm install -g ios-deploy # for MacOSX using sudo causes an error, removed

-# xcode-select --install # if you don't already have console tools for XCode you would need this line
+xcode-select --install # if you don't already have console tools for XCode you would need this line

 npm install -d # install or update all packages